dfsp-spirit/reproducible_science/git_intro/README.md

     git commit -m "Add basic info to readme file" git status

  We now have a second version of the file in the repo.
+Let's view the commit history:

+     git log --oneline

+ Note the commit hashes which are displayed.
+Let us jump back to an earlier version of the repo, identified by a commit hash:

+     git checkout <hash>

+ And return to the latest version again:

+    git checkout master

 ## Materials